IslandRhythms/next-connect/README.md

 # next-connect
  repository for mongoose issue 14271

- Instructions for how to reproduce are in the readmen for bug-repo
+ Instructions for how to reproduce are in bug-repo directory's `README.md`